 The Fellows translate their learning and experiences into specific professional development plans that guide their continued growth as well as their personal contributions to their home institutions and country of origin.

 The Fellowship Program is for library and information science professionals who are in early stages of career development and from countries with developing economies.
 Eligibility is limited to those who are from a qualifying country, have a degree in library or information science obtained within the past five years, and have at least three years, but no more than eight years, of library or information science experience.
 These and other qualifications are explained in detail in the Program Guidelines.
-Interested candidates should read the guidelines (available in PDF and Word format) and, if qualified, complete and submit the application (available in PDF and Word format) by the specified due date.
+Interested candidates should read the guidelines and, if qualified, complete and submit the application by the specified due date.